 Permanent Life Insurance Policies

 Another popular choice is a permanent life insurance policy, which includes two primary types of insurance – whole life insurance policies and universal life insurance policies.
-As long as you keep up with premium payments, permanent policies offer a guaranteed payout, and some even offer a cash value.
+As long as you keep up with premium payments, permanent policies offer a guaranteed payout for your whole life, and some even offer a cash value.